 CURSE OF DIMENSIONALITY

-Data analysis becomes difficult as the dimensionality of data set increases.
-As dimensionality increases, the data becomes increasingly sparse in the space that it occupies.
+Data analysis becomes difficult as the dimensionality of the data set increases.
+As dimensionality increases, the data becomes increasingly sparse in its space.

-- 1. For classification, there will not be enough data objects to allow the creation of model that reliably assigns a class to all possible objects.
+• 1.
+For classification, there will not be enough data objects to create a model that reliably assigns a class to all possible objects.

-- 2. For clustering, the density and distance between points which are critical for clustering becomes less meaningful.
+• 2.
+For clustering, the density and distance between points, which are critical for clustering, become less meaningful.

 UNDERFITTING